Which 5G Stock is a Better Buy? By StockNews - Up News Info

 © Reuters.
-Qorvo vs. Micron: Which 5G Stock is a Better Buy?
+Skyworks Solutions vs. Marvell: Which 5G Stock is a Better Buy?

-Because it is the key infrastructure for the next phase of global digital transformation, companies operating in the 5G space are expected to generate solid growth going forward.
-Hence, with the accelerated deployment of 5G, Micron (MU) and Qorvo (NASDAQ:) should benefit significantly.
-But let’s find out which of these stocks is a better buy now.Micron Technology, Inc. (NASDAQ:) designs, manufactures, and sells memory and storage products worldwide.
-The company operates through compute and networking, mobile, storage, and embedded business units.
-It sells dynamic random access memory chips (DRAMs), static random access memory chips (SRAMs), flash memory, semiconductor components, and memory modules to a variety of end markets, including 5G communications and mobile, automotive, server and networking, and consumer industries.
+As several industries ramp up 5G deployment for an improved internet experience and greater ability to handle intensive applications, the 5G network market is expected to witness exponential growth.
+This should boost the demand for services by Skyworks Solutions (NASDAQ:) and Marvell Technology (NASDAQ:).
+Let’s find out which of these stocks is a better buy now.Both Skyworks Solutions, Inc. (SWKS) and Marvell Technology, Inc. (MRVL) are involved in the development, manufacturing, and marketing of semiconductor products and related solutions worldwide.
+SWKS offers circulators/isolators, wireless analog systems, voltage regulators, among other products, for use in aerospace, automotive, cellular infrastructure, and other sectors.
+MRVLs portfolio includes Ethernet solutions, fiber channel products, single or multiple core processors, and other related applications.

-Qorvo Inc .
-(QRVO) develops and commercializes technologies and products and radio frequency (RF) solutions for mobile, infrastructure and aerospace/defense applications to international original equipment and design manufacturers worldwide.
-The company operates through mobile product and infrastructure & defense products segments.
-Its products are used in wireless and broadband infrastructure, defense, industrial, automotive and Internet of Things.
+The global 5G technology market is expected to exceed a valuation of $700 billion in 2025, growing at a 70.83% CAGR from 2020.
+Propelled by a widespread adoption of 5G technology solutions and the expansion of telecommunications and network infrastructures, the 5G industry is set to witness strong growth this year.
+In fact, the need for faster communication and lower latency to tackle critical applications in healthcare and other industries should act as a catalyst to the industry’s growth.
+So, SWKS and MRVL are well positioned to witness robust demand for their chips, which are needed in 5G-enabled devices and technologies.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.